-6. Computational Experiments
+6 Computational Experiments

-We design our computational experiments to answer the following questions a store might have prior to deploying a cobot fulfillment strategy: (1) How much advantage is there to deploying dynamic vs static assignment policies?
-(2) In which situations is there value in a store deploying a cobot abandon policy?
+We design our computational experiments to answer questions a store might have prior to deploying the proposed store fulfillment strategy: (1) How much advantage is there to deploying dynamic vs static assignment policies?
+(2) In which situations is there value in a store deploying an AMR abandon policy?
 (3) How does the allowed number of reallocation of stopping points impact picking performance?
-(4) How are picking tasks distributed among the dedicated pickers and the cobots?
-(5) How does the participation rate of in-store customers affect such policies?
+(4) How does the participation rate of in-store customers affect such policies?
+(5) How are picking tasks distributed among the dedicated pickers and the AMRs?
 (6) Are our solution approaches computationally tractable for decision-making in practical settings?
 (7) Which policy should a store utilize?
-(8) How many cobots are needed to replace one dedicated picker?
+(8) How many AMRs are needed to replace one dedicated picker?
 And lastly, (9) Is the proposed approach economically viable?

 To answer these questions, we evaluate the performance of our policy variants on a set of computational experiments that integrate actual online order data, store layouts and empirical consumer shopping behavior data.
 Our primary performance indicator is calculated by $\rho = \frac{n^P}{N}$ representing the percentage of items released at the beginning of the wave that are picked and returned back to the v_p by the end of the wave.
 Here, n^P denotes the number of total items picked and returned to v_p within T across all resources.

-We use a three-letter acronym to denote each of the policy variants, with the first letter referring to the initial sequencing alternative (R - Ranking, T - TSP) (Section 5.1.2), the second letter for abandon policy (A - Abandon policy, N - No abandon policy) (Section 5.1.4), and the third letter for the updating alternative (S - Single Insertion, M - Multiple Insertion, Z - Zero updates) (Section 5.2.1).
-This leads to 12 different policy variants (See Table 1 for a summary of these variants and their features).
+We use a three-letter acronym to denote the policy variants, with the first letter referring to the initial sequencing alternative (R - Ranking, T - TSP) (Section 5.1.2), the second letter for abandon policy (A - Abandon policy, N - No abandon policy) (Section 5.1.4), and the third letter for the updating alternative (S - Single Insertion, M - Multiple Insertion, Z - Zero updates) (Section 5.2.1).
+This leads to 12 different policy variants (See Appendix C).
 Notably, the variants ending with NZ are static variants that make initial decisions at the beginning of the wave and do not update these decisions throughout the wave.

 The computational experiments use the grocery store layout described in Hui et al. (2009), and empirical online order data from Instacart (2017).
-We map the product categories in the Instacart data set to the zones in Hui et al. (2009)'s store layout, and assume each of the 134 product categories corresponds to a stopping point (i.e., $|V^s| = 134$) (see Appendeix C).
-We set 0.6 m/s (Lee and Murray 2019) as the traveling speed of the dedicated human pickers traveling with a picking cart.
-For the cobots, in a warehouse environment usually 0.9-1.0 m/s is considered safe (Barcoding Inc. 2019); however, as our cobots will be operating in a retail environment, we set 0.4 m/s as the average cobot traveling speed.
+We map the product categories in the Instacart data set to the zones in Hui et al. (2009)'s store layout, and assume each of the 134 product categories corresponds to a stopping point (i.e., $|V^s| = 134$) (see Appendix D).
+We set 0.6 m/s (Lee and Murray, 2019) as the traveling speed of the dedicated human pickers traveling with a picking cart.
+For the AMRs, although they are operated at a higher traveling speed in a warehouse environment, as our AMRs will be operating in a retail environment, we set a low 0.4 m/s as the average AMR traveling speed.
 Combining these speeds with the layout and distances in Hui et al. (2009), we obtain t{ij}^C and t{ij}^D .
-Furthermore, we consider the mean per item picking time to be the same for all product categories and set $s_v = 25$ seconds $\forall v \in V^s, \forall k \in K$, which captures both the searching and picking time once a dedicated or in-store customer is at the stopping point (Zhang et al. 2023, Tompkins et al. 2010).
-Finally, we set the wavelength to be 30 minutes, i.e., T = 1800seconds.
+Furthermore, we consider the mean per item picking time to be the same for all product categories and set $s_v = 25 \text{ seconds } \forall v \in V^s, \forall k \in K$, which captures both the searching and picking time once a dedicated or in-store customer is at the stopping point (Zhang et al.,

+2023; Tompkins et al., 2010).
+Finally, we set the wavelength to be 30 minutes, i.e., T = 1800 seconds.